-Whether it’s tension with a colleague, a misunderstanding with a close friend, or recurring disagreements with a family member, our gut reaction is often based on communication patterns we learned from our upbringing and families.
+Whether its tension with a colleague, a misunderstanding with a close friend, or recurring disagreements with a family member, more often than not our gut reaction is based on communication patterns we absorbed from our earliest life relationship: the one we had with our families.
 Depending on the examples we were exposed to as children, we may find ourselves raising our voices emotionally, becoming defensive, or speaking too authoritatively.
-We might also find ourselves ignoring issues and sweeping them under the proverbial rug in an attempt to avoid conflict, only to find them resurfacing as unhealed wounds months or even years later.
+We might also find ourselves ignoring issues and sweeping them under the proverbial rug in an attempt to avoid conflict, only to find it resurfaces as unhealed wounds months or even years later.

-Our emotional state has a powerful impact on the way we speak.
-Emotions such as anger, disappointment, and contempt can color our words with negativity.
-This, in turn, causes others to react negatively.
-Mirror neurons, or brain cells that enable us to understand and interpret the emotions and expressions of others, subconsciously trigger others to react just as you act.
-So, if you are upset, angered, or emotional, your counterpart will feel your energy and start to act the same way, in essence mirroring your behavior and speech.
-When both people have reached this point with negative tones, the conversation has taken a turn for the worse, and it will be tough to correct it unless we are skilled at calming ourselves down and taking a step back in the midst of an argument.
+Our emotional state has a powerful impact on the way we speak and the conversations we facilitate.
+Emotions such as anger, disappointment, and contempt can color our words with negativity that is directed towards the person with whom we are speaking.
+This, in turn, will cause them to react negatively.
+Mirror neurons, brain cells that enable us to understand and interpret the emotions and expressions of others, can subconsciously trigger the other person to begin reacting the way you are.
+So if you are expressly upset, angered, or emotional, it’s like your counterpart will feel and act the same way.
+When both people have reached this point, the conversation has taken a turn for the worse, and it will be tough to recall it unless one or both parties are skilled at calming themselves down in the midst of an argument.

-This is also why it’s important to hold off on trying to resolve conflict until emotions have subsided.
-Once we are free from the impact of our feelings (and likely our Ego), we can more clearly communicate, expressing ourselves ways that won’t cause others to feel defensive.
-Approaching a conversation clearly, calmly, and from neutral ground eliminates the often irreversible impacts of words loaded with anger, contempt, or resentment.
+That’s why it’s important to hold off on trying to resolve conflict until the emotions behind it have resided.
+Once we are free of the impact of our feelings (and likely our ego), we can better communicate clearly, expressing ourselves in a way that won’t cause the recipient of our words to feel defensive.
+Approaching a conversation from a place of clarity, when both parties are calm and can speak from neutral ground, will eliminate the often irreversible impacts of words loaded with anger, contempt, or resentment.

-By working with our Higher Selves, can understand our emotional triggers and recognize Fight or Flight symptoms when they start to arise.
-One way to do so is to analyze our words and the energy behind them.
-Ask yourself if you have any regrets about what was said, and how it was said.
-If you do, then you likely did not convey the meaning you intended.
-The words might have been spoken out of heightened emotions, feelings, and perhaps even the Ego, and are at risk of being misinterpreted.
-By analyzing our emotions and feelings from the unbiased Higher Self perspective, we begin to better understand ourselves, our feelings, emotional triggers, and our subsequent actions.
-This deeper understanding of ourselves allows us to make necessary corrections and act from our Higher Self – with an understanding of ourselves and the other person.
-This knowledge applies to a spectrum of daily interactions, from casual conversations with strangers to intimate relationships with the loved ones.
+By working with our Higher Selves, we will be better able to recognize Fight or Flight symptoms when they start to arise.
+One way to do so is to analyze the way we communicated after taking part in a difficult conversation.
+Ask yourself if you have any regrets about what was said.
+If you do, this means that you likely did not truly convey the meaning and intention behind your words.
+They might have been spoken out of heightened emotions, feelings, and perhaps even the ego, and are at risk of being misinterpreted by the other party.

-Just like our emotional state, our tone of voice is far more important than we think.
-In fact, tone is often more important than our words.
-Think about it – saying “No” in a gentle, pleasant way is likely to be perceived completely different than saying “No!” in a harsh, angry way, right?
-Our tone projects the energy of our words and the recipient responds accordingly.
+Just like our emotional state, our tone of voice is far more important than we think when speaking to others (and, coincidentally, can be heavily impacted by our emotions).
+In fact, the tone in which we speak may even be more important than the words we say.
+Think about it – saying “No” in a gentle, pleasant way is likely to be perceived completely different than saying “No” in a harsh, angry way, right?

-Our tone and inflection can also change based on who we are speaking to.
+Our tone of voice and inflection can also change based on who we are speaking.
 Reflect on how you might speak to the CEO of the company you work for, versus how you would speak to the cashier at your local grocery store.
-Would your tone be different?
+Would your tone of voice be different?
 Connect with your Wise Mind, and you will find that the answer is likely yes.
 You would speak to your CEO in a cordial yet respectful manner.
-While you might still be cordial to the cashier, your tone of voice may be more casual or even dismissive.
-Whether consciously or subconsciously, we change our conversational style.
+While you might still be cordial to the cashier, your tone of voice would be more casual and dismissive.
+Whether consciously or subconsciously, we change our conversational style based on our perceptions of whom we are speaking with.
 While this is a common habit, it is still one that we should work to overcome.
-Our goal should be that no matter whom we speak with, our tone of voice stays the same – warm and friendly while clear and direct.
+Our goal should be that no matter whom we speak with, our tone of voice stays the same – warm and friendly while remaining clear and direct.

-Words can be misconstrued or misinterpreted solely based on tone – and this is even truer when in conflict.
+Words can be misconstrued or misinterpreted solely based on the tone of voice – and this is even truer when the conversation you are engaging in is one of conflict.
 Before beginning any important conversation, particularly one that involves a disagreement, practice the following exercise adapted from Higher Self Yoga, Book 1, by Nanette V. Hucknall.
-It can be a very helpful way to ensure that the conversation is set in the right direction.
+It can be a very helpful way to ensure that the motion of the conversation is set in the right direction.

-Take some time to think about the way you express yourself.
-If you are not certain, ask others how they feel when you talk to them.
+Take some time to think about the way in which you express yourself.
+If you are not certain about this, ask others how they feel when you talk to them.
 Ask them to be specific.
-For example:
+For example, ask:

 – When I’m upset, how do I sound?